Randy Arozarena Preview, Player Props: Rays vs. Guardians

 - Arozarena has 15 doubles, two triples, 21 home runs and 69 walks while batting .263.

-- Among qualified hitters in MLB play, his batting average ranks 64th, his on-base percentage ranks 11th, and he is 73rd in the league in slugging.
+- He ranks 65th in batting average, 11th in on base percentage, and 75th in slugging among qualifying hitters in MLB.

-- Arozarena is batting .375 with one homer during his last games and is riding a five-game hitting streak.
+- Arozarena is batting .333 with one homer during his last outings and is riding a six-game hitting streak.

-- Arozarena has picked up an RBI in 36.4% of his games this season, with more than one RBI in 14% of his games.
-He has also driven in three or more runs in eight contests.
+- In 47 games this season (36.2%), Arozarena has picked up an RBI, and in 18 of those games (13.8%) he had more than one.
+He has also driven in three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.